typeplate/typeplate.github.io/README.md

 &sect; **Compiling** : JavaScript, Sass and Compass

-In order to compile our projects stylesheets and scripts we use [Grunt](http://gruntjs.com) which is platform independent JavaScript task runner, but you can also use [Codekit](http://incident57.com/codekit).
-If you'd like to use Grunt just run ``npm install`` from the project's root directory.
+In order to compile our projects stylesheets and scripts we use [Grunt](http://gruntjs.com) which is platform independent JavaScript task runner.
+To start using Grunt run ``npm install`` from the project's root directory.
 If you're still curious how to use Grunt then feel free to leave us a comment in our project's [Issue Tracker](https://github.com/typeplate/typeplate.github.com/issues).

 &sect; **Grunt Tasks** :